 Breast Augmentation Procedure – Incisions and Technique

 The breast augmentation procedure lasts approximately one hour and is usually performed under general anaesthesia.
-In some patients who undergo subglandular breast augmentation, the procedure may also be performed safely using local anaesthesia with sedation.
+In some patients who undergo subglandular breast augmentation, the procedure may also be performed safely using local anaesthesia with intravenous sedation.
 Incisions are made in inconspicuous places on the breast to minimize scar visibility.
 These may be located:

-- In the armpit (transaxillary),
+- in the armpit (transaxillary),

-- In the crease on the underside of the breast (inframammary), or
+- in the crease on the underside of the breast (inframammary), or

-- Around the areola, the dark skin around the nipple (periareolar).
+- around the areola, the dark skin around the nipple (periareolar).

-Breast Augmentation Procedure – Placement Location
+Breast Augmentation Procedure – Implant Placement Location

-After the implants have been inserted into their respective pockets and positioned beneath each nipple, the incisions are stitched closed, then taped and bandaged.
+After the implants have been inserted into their respective pockets and positioned beneath each nipple, the incisions are sutured closed, then taped and bandaged.
 The bandages may be removed after 2 days and a surgical bra or strap may be worn, depending on the placement and type of implants.